Josephine St. Pierre Ruffin

-Josephine St. Pierre Ruffin (née St. Pierre; August 31, 1842 – March 13, 1924) was an African-American publisher, journalist, civil rights leader, suffragist, and editor of the Woman's Era, the first national newspaper published by and for African-American women.
+Josephine St. Pierre Ruffin (née St. Pierre; August 31, 1842 – March 13, 1924) was a publisher, journalist, civil rights leader, suffragist, abolitionist, and editor of the Woman's Era, the first national newspaper published by and for African American women.

 Early years and education

 Ruffin was born in Boston, Massachusetts, to John St. Pierre, of French and African descent from Martinique, and Elizabeth Matilda Menhenick from Cornwall, England.
 Her father was a successful clothier and founder of a Boston Zion Church.
 She attended public schools in Charlestown and Salem, and a private school in New York City because of her parents' objections to the segregated schools in Boston.
 She completed her studies at the Bowdoin School (not to be confused with Bowdoin College), after segregation in Boston schools ended.

-At 16 years old, she married George Lewis Ruffin (1834–1886), who went on to become the first African-American graduate from Harvard Law School, the first African American elected to the Boston City Council, and the first African-American municipal judge.
+At 16 years old, she married George Lewis Ruffin (1834–1886), who later became the first African American graduate from Harvard Law School, the first African American elected to the Boston City Council, and the first African American municipal judge.
 The couple moved to Liverpool but returned to Boston soon afterwards and bought a house in the West End.

 Activism

-Working with her husband, Ruffin became active in the struggle against slavery.
-During the Civil War, they helped recruit black soldiers for the Union Army, the 54th and 55th Massachusetts regiments.
+Working with her husband, Ruffin became active in the abolitionist movement.
+During the American Civil War, they helped recruit black soldiers for the Union Army, specifically the 54th and 55th Massachusetts regiments.
 They also worked for the Sanitation Commission, which provided aid for the care of soldiers in the field.
 After the war ended, Ruffin turned her attention to organizing for the Kansas Freedmen's Relief Association, collecting money and clothes to send to aid southern blacks resettling in Kansas, known as Exodusters.

 Ruffin supported women's suffrage and, in 1869, joined with Julia Ward Howe and Lucy Stone to form the American Woman Suffrage Association (AWSA) in Boston.
 A group of these women, Howe and Stone also founded the New England Women's Club in 1868.
-Josephine Ruffin was its first black member when she joined in the mid-1890s.
+Josephine Ruffin became its first black member when she joined in the mid-1890s.

 Ruffin founded the first black woman's newspaper, The Woman's Era.
 She also wrote for the black weekly paper, The Courant, and became a member of the New England Woman's Press Association.

-In 1910, Ruffin helped form the National Association for the Advancement of Colored People (NAACP).
-She was one of the charter members of the NAACP.
+In 1910, Ruffin helped form the Boston chapter of the National Association for the Advancement of Colored People (NAACP).
+She also wrote a special suffrage edition of The Crisis in 1915.